 Many Danish Coming-of-Age films share common themes, and more often than not engage viewers of a younger age group.

 With his father missing, the boy is looking for an older role model to emulate.
-His neighborhood is filled with newly moved in Muslim families and soon Alex finds such a model in the older Muslim boys – who hang together, wear cool necklaces and get into all kinds of mischief.
+His neighborhood is filled with newly moved-in Muslim families, and soon Alex finds such a model in the older Muslim boys – who hang together, wear cool necklaces and get into all kinds of mischief.
 He is so impressed by them that he concludes that the only way to join them and be cool is to become a Muslim himself.

-His charming appearance and talent enhances the sensible nature of the young character he portrays on screen.
+His charming appearance and talent enhance the sensible nature of the young character he portrays on screen.
 But, as a whole, the story is superfluous and lacks both the magic of Someone Like Hodder or the humor in I am William.
 As a result, I had to watch the film on several consecutive viewings as it would always bore me trying to view it in a single one.

 That’s why I can not wholeheartedly recommend the film.
-Those fans of the Danish children’s films (and I am one of them) may find a few redeeming qualities, but generally the cinematic experience is disappointing.
+Those fans of the Danish children’s films (and I am one of them) may find a few redeeming qualities, but generally, the cinematic experience is disappointing.